pjckoch/ROS-Timing/timing_analysis/README.md

 5. Pass the timestamp of the message that the node received `msg->header.stamp`, `callback_begin`, `callback_end` and `time_pub_` to the function `publishDuration()` which is contained in timing_analysis.h.
 6. The function `publishDuration()` will publish a `std_msgs::Float32MultiArray` which will contain the information:
 [bare_processing_time, processing_time+network_latency].
-7. You can the start the measurement by echoing the published duration messages into a txt- or log-file by running `rostopic echo -p /topic_name > data.txt` on your command line.
+7. As soon as your node is running, you can the start the measurement by echoing the published duration messages into a txt- or log-file by running `rostopic echo -p /topic_name > data.txt` on your command line.
-8. When you finished your measurement, run the logfile_stats (`./logfile_stats` on command line).
-You will be asked to specify the full filepath to your log-file (e.g. `/home/myusername/mylogfiles/mynodeduration.log`).
+8. When you finished your measurement, run the logfile_stats script (`./logfile_stats` on command line).
+You will be asked to specify the full path to your log-file (e.g. `/home/myusername/mylogfiles/mynodeduration.log`).
 Then, the results will be printed to your terminal.